does-stuff/git-conventional-commit/README.md

 ### Method 1: Command Line Arguments

-One method to using this is by using command line args on their own.
-There are multiple available:

 - `-m`, `--message` - Add a message to the commit [REQUIRED]
 - `-t`, `--type` - Add a type to the commit (fix, feat, etc.) [REQUIRED]
 - `-s`, `--scope` - Add a scope to the commit